All Products

 Boolean

-Specifies whether to allow writing any data without schema validation.
-Set this value to false to validate the schema of written data.
+Whether to allow writes without schema validation.
+Set to false to enforce schema checks.

 true